Master of Business Administration

 Hale, Dena

-Assistant Professor of Sales and Marketing
+Associate Professor of Sales and Marketing

-B.A., B.S., M.B.A., Ph.D., Southern Illinois University Carbondale
+BA, BS, MBA, PhD, Southern Illinois University Carbondale

 Hurst, Matt